drogue-iot/blog.drogue.io/content/2022-04-29-firmware-updates-part-1/index.md

 The `embassy-boot` bootloader is a lightweight bootloader supporting firmware application upgrades in a power-fail-safe way, with trial boots and rollbacks.

 The bootloader consists of two parts, a platform independent part and a platform dependent part.
-The platform independent part is a standard Rust library (and there are unit tests using a in-memory 'flash' for testing correctness) and that can be used to build your custom bootloader.
-The platform-dependent part which ties the generic library to a specific hardware platform, such as nRF or STM32.
+The platform independent part is a standard Rust library (and there are unit tests using an in-memory 'flash' for testing correctness) that can be used to build your custom bootloader.
+The platform-dependent part ties the generic library to a specific hardware platform, such as nRF or STM32.
 This provides some hardware-specific functionality, for instance integration with nrf-softdevice or a watchdog timer for nRF devices.

 NOTE: Do I need to use embassy with `embassy-boot`?
 Absolutely not! `embassy-boot` just happens to use embassy internally for the platform dependent parts.
 The application side uses async APIs to write firmware (preventing you blocking other tasks while writing firmware to flash).